myrtopar/pivot/README.md

 **Is it a problem of timing between the actual events of the crash and the strace logs, a race condition or something of that matter?** <br />
 ### race condition: script editing strace.log vs strace adding logs simultaneously

+to do:<br />
+1. figure out what is going on with the ebp/eip issue in the payload<br />
+2. fix the log truncating issue<br />
+3. add iwconfig in the container<br />
+4. create separate handling for stdin and separate for argument inputs<br />
+5. create test that _i guess_ will look for an execve???
+6. make a workflow with that test